-- 1. instantiate Instrument objects for all instruments in the lab setup; - create Channel objects for all connections between instruments and qubits, and map them to the corresponding instrument ports.
+- 1. instantiate Instrument objects for all instruments in the lab setup; - 2. create Channel objects for all connections between instruments and qubits, and map them to the corresponding instrument ports.
 Auxiliary instruments such as local oscillators can also be mapped to a Channel; - 3. create a Qubit object for each qubit; - 4. assign all applicable channels (readout, feedback, drive, flux, twpa) to each Qubit.
-Note that a qubit may not have all of these channels and a channel may be shared among different gubits.
+Note that a qubit may not have all of these channels and a channel may be shared among different qubits.

-Some parameters involved in this procedure, such as qubitchannel and channel-instrument connections and instrument IP addresses are static, while others, such as the parameters of the pulses that are implementing the native gates, change dynamically during qubit calibration.
+Some parameters involved in this procedure, such as qubit-channel and channel-instrument connections and instrument IP addresses are static, while others, such as the parameters of the pulses that are implementing the native gates, change dynamically during qubit calibration.
 It is important to distinguish these two categories and handle them separately in the code.
 Static parameters are typically hard-coded in the Platform generation, while dynamic parameters are loaded as external data.
+More details on how a custom Platform can be written for a specific lab setup can be found in the online documentation [91].
+If the parameters of an existing platform are updated, for example through a calibration routine, it is possible to dump the new parameters on disk using serialization methods [92].
+Parameters are uploaded to the respective devices using their specific API, which is abstracted by the Platform interface.